 The proposed height relief is necessary to achieve the vision for the area specified in the Small Area Plan for the Property.
+The project will be a maximum of five stories as recommended in the Plan.

 4. A modification of Section 3.7.3.E to eliminate the requirement for a landscape strip and street trees along the internal access drive.